Aryan-Dhull/Decision_Tree/README.md

 # Decision_Tree
-Implemented decision tree from scratch in python
+Implemented decision tree from scratch in Python and applied it to the IRIS dataset available on Kaggle.